 When looking to build an emergency fund or grow an existing fund, everyone should follow a few universal principles.
 First, you should keep emergency fund money separate from your primary checking account.
 This will ensure that a sale at Target or DSW doesn’t become an “emergency.”
 Second, it is best to keep your emergency fund in a high interest bearing savings or money market account.
 The goal is not to build wealth in your emergency fund; it exists to protect you from going into debt when true emergencies occur.

-Build An Emergency Fund – 5 Simple Ways to Save
+How to Build An Emergency Fund – 5 Simple Ways to Save $1,000 Fast

 If you are like many Americans, your current budget may already be stretched beyond comfort, leaving you feeling like it is impossible to build an emergency fund.
-The tips ahead will offer creative solutions to both increase your income and reduce both necessary and unnecessary expenses so you can quickly build an emergency fund.
+The tips ahead will offer creative solutions to both increase your income and reduce both necessary and unnecessary expenses so you can save $1,000 fast.

 1. Review Your Insurance Policies